 We’ve all been ready to return to our new normal for some time now, though our restrictions continue and regulations change across Canada day by day.
 No one envisioned it would take this long to get back to our lives.
 We know the impact COVID-19 has had on our mental health has been significant and recovery doesn’t happen overnight.

 Some of us have dealt with trauma and grief, while almost all of us have felt some level of isolation.
 Most of us have experienced higher levels of stress and anxiety than ever before, and many have found themselves lonely, sad, stressed and anxious.
-Over the next few months, we’ll start to feel new emotions as vaccines roll out and our situation starts to improve.
+Over the next few months, we’ll start to feel new emotions as our new normal emerges.
 Recovering from the pandemic’s impact on our mental health will take time though.

 Just like our therapy programs, you can complete your 8-step journey at your own pace.